MAS Health and Predict Overview Task Guide

 - Select the

-section on the left nav bar - Select
+Work queuessection on the left nav bar

-Failing Before PM
+Failing Before PMwork queue

 Investigate

-work queue shows all of the assets with scores in that work queue.
+The Failing before PM work queue shows all of the assets with scores in that work queue.
 As a reliability engineer at

 a Utilities plant, it is critical to avoid failures.
-Note that for this Work queues
+Note that for this Work queues, there are several pumps and

 substation transformers that have a predicted failure before their next planned maintenance date.
 Two of the transformers

 are in the container that was viewed earlier.
-You will select ST_1400518
+You will select ST_1400518 in the queue to start managing your work load

 for the day by investigating and addressing all of the assets in the work queue.
 You will use the Asset Details view to

-so that you can better assess and pick a corrective action.
+better understand the holistic asset condition of ST_1400518 so that you can better assess and pick a corrective action.

 Value

-are useful for an reliability engineer to help identify gaps in data necessary to create health scores or predictive failure date models.
+The missing data Work queues are useful for an reliability engineer to help identify gaps in data necessary to create health scores or predictive failure date models.

 Actions